microsoft/botframework-solutions/docs/_docs/virtual-assistant/tutorials/create-assistant/typescript/5-run-your-assistant.md

 # Tutorial: {{page.subcategory}} ({{page.language}})

 ## Run your assistant

-When deployment is complete, you can run your Virtual Assistant through the following steps:
+After deployment, you can run and test your Virtual Assistant project using these steps:

 1. Open the generated assistant in your desired IDE (e.g Visual Studio Code).
 1. Run `npm run start`.